Optimal Portfolio Using Factor Graphical Lasso: Factor Graphical Lasso

-Our setup is similar to the one studied in \cite{fan2013POET}: we consider a spiked covariance model when the first $K$ principal eigenvalues of $\bSigma$ are growing with $p$, while the remaining $p-K$ eigenvalues are bounded and grow slower than $p$.
+Our setup is similar to the one studied in \cite{fan2013POET}: we consider a spiked covariance model when the first $K$ principal eigenvalues of $\bSigma$ are growing with $p$, while the remaining $p-K$ eigenvalues are bounded.

 Rewrite equation \eqref{e5.1} in matrix form: